StateSmith/StateSmith/docs/diagram-features.md

 ---

-## Transition action code runs after state has exited
+## Transition action code runs after states exited
 StateSmith now follows the UML specification which states that a transition's action code is run after states have been exited and before states are entered.
 StateSmith 0.5.9 would run transition action code before exiting states.